panel-attack/panel-game/docs/installMods.md

 ### Download them again

-You can find all default assets of Panel Attack in the default_data folder at https://github.com/panel-attack/panel-attack/tree/beta/
-You can download the Panel Attack source code including the default mods from there any time and reinstall them via the instructions in this document.
+You can find all default assets of Panel Attack at https://github.com/panel-attack/panel-game/tree/beta/client/assets/ You can download the Panel Attack source code including the default mods from there any time and reinstall them via the instructions in this document.

 ### Let Panel Attack reinstall them